The Importance of Employer Branding in Recruitment

 2. Craft an ideal candidate profile

-An ideal candidate profile describes the skills, experiences, and behavior of your perfect candidate.
-It guides you in hiring the best-fit person for the role.
+An ideal candidate profile (ICP) describes the skills, experiences, and behavior of your perfect candidate.
+It guides you in hiring great people for the role.

 • List of the key competencies